metabase/metabase/docs/users-guide/interactive-dashboards.md

 Click **Done** in the sidebar, then **Save** your dashboard.

 Now we can use our navigation question (Orders by product category) to interactively filter the data across your dashboard.
 When people click on a value in the navigation question, Metabase will send the clicked value to the filter, and update every card on the dashboard by filtering them for the clicked value - every card except for the navigation question: Orders by product category.
-The reason we don't want the navigation question to be filtered is to make sure all of the bars remain present, so that we can click on a different one to select it instead.
+The reason we don't want the navigation question to update is so that we can click on other bars to update the filter with a different value.

 ---